Source: Marius GODOI / shutterstock.com

 Check this video below, which perfectly illustrates how to put into practice some of the general tips for packing books before a move:

 Materials You’ll Need

 - A decent number of strong cardboard boxes.
 Some people will recommend that you buy your boxes new.
-You can get pretty high quality boxes easy, if you search the right places.
+You can easily get free high-quality removals boxes if you search the right places.
 Look for small, sturdy ones, ideally no deeper than about 16”, with corrugated cardboard offering the best protection;

 - Lots of tape.
 Brown packing tape is the best thing to keep the boxes closed.
 But masking tape is easier to remove and less likely to do damage should it come into contact with the book itself.
 So, it’s your choice;